-American Mikaela Shiffrin wins gold in Women's Giant Slalom
+American Mikaela Shiffrin wins giant slalom gold

 Pyeongchang, South Korea (CNN)For Mikaela Shiffrin, it was worth the wait.

-The American's quest for Olympic greatness finally got under way after days of weather delays and the 22-year-old did as was expected, winning gold in the Women's Giant Slalom with ease.
+The American's quest for Olympic glory finally got under way after days of weather delays and the 22-year-old did as was expected, winning gold in the women's giant slalom with ease.

-Shiffrin finished ahead of Norwegian Ragnhild Mowinckel in second and Italian Federica Brignone in third.
+Second going into the final run, Shiffrin raced brilliantly to finish ahead of Norwegian Ragnhild Mowinckel in second and Italian Federica Brignone in third.

+Shiffrin, the defending Olympic slalom champion, becomes only the third American Alpine skier to win two Olympic golds, joining Andrea Mead-Lawrence and Ted Ligety.

+"It's not really relief," Shiffrin told reporters.
+"It was an amazing feeling.
+My best effort is good enough and I have an Olympic gold.

 Hailed a "phenom" even before winning her first Winter Olympic gold as an 18-year-old in Sochi, Shriffin is aiming for multiple golds in Pyeongchang.

-She's expected to contest all five Alpine events at the 2018 Games, but even before the Games started she was a favorite in two other events besides the Giant Slalom: the Slalom and Alpine combined.
+She's expected to contest all five Alpine events at these Games, but even before the Olympics started she was a favorite in two other events besides the giant slalom: the slalom and Alpine combined.

 The rescheduling of multiple events because of high winds earlier in the week has complicated matters for the three-time world champion.